2baOrNot2ba/iLiSA/README.md

 data, handling TBB data or calibration.

-The `monitor` subpackage provides tools for collecting information on the state of a station so that operators can easily monitor the health of the telescopes.
+The `monitor` subpackage provides tools for collecting information on the state of a station so that operators can remotely monitor the state of the telescopes.

 The `pipelines` subpackage enables the setting up of pipelines that process data recorded during station operations.
+It also contains CLI support for LOFAR BFS data.

-`scripts` contain some high level scripts such as a scheduling tool etc.
+`scripts` contain some high level scripts such as a scheduling tool that can start observing sessions at specific times on specific stations and start pipelines.

-Finally, the `calim` subpackage provides algorithms and processing tool to do calibration and imaging of observational data.
+Finally, the `calim` subpackage provides functionality to do calibration, imaging and modeling of radio interferometric observations, with e.g. routines for handling visibilities and global sky models.

 ### How do I get set up? ###

 * Use setup.py script to install
 * (If you want to actually access the station) Setup password-less ssh access to LCU via tunnel on the LCU gateway node.
-* Requires: numpy (for some features also python-casacore)
+* Requires: `numpy` (for `calim` package also `python-casacore`)
 * Optional features might require additional software...

 ### Status ###

-Please note that iLiSA is still in development.
-It has been used heavily on the Swedish LOFAR station.
-Features such as TBB handling require DAL software.